kaidenstrickland/Wireshark-MitM-Lab/README.md

 <h1>Traffic Analysis Using Wireshark</h1>

 <h2>Objective</h2>
-The objective of this project was to conduct a deep-packet analysis of unencrypted network traffic to demonstrate the vulnerability of plaintext protocols.
+The objective of this project was to conduct packet analysis of unencrypted network traffic to demonstrate the vulnerability of plaintext protocols.
 By capturing and reconstructing sensitive login credentials transmitted using HTTP, this lab serves as a proof-of-concept for the risks of data interception and highlights the need for end-to-end encryption using HTTPS.
 <br />

 <h2>Project Summary</h2>